Cloud Computing vs On Premises: The Differences of Both Platforms

 Cloud computing is when an organization stores and accesses data, solutions, programs and applications over the internet rather than storing it and accessing it from the computer’s hard drive or a server in the building.

 Cloud computing is a hosted solution where a service provider offers you their data center and facilities.
 When a provider hosts a solution for you, they are the ones responsible for the offering – whether it be the data center, security, or networking functions.
+There are mainly two types of cloud computing models which are service-based and deployment based.

 Interested in learning more about how to achieve secure cloud printing?
 Check out this free whitepaper on secure cloud printing for Microsoft Office 365 and Azure!

-Comparison of Cloud vs. On Premises
+Comparison of Cloud vs. On-Premises

 Of course, the biggest difference is how each is deployed.
-Cloud computing is hosted by the vendor and accessed over the Internet, while on prem is installed locally on a company’s own computers and servers.
+Cloud computing is hosted by the vendor and accessed over the Internet, while on-prem is installed locally on a company’s own computers and servers.

 In addition to deployment, cloud and on prem have many more differences:

 - Cloud: Costs are significantly cheaper up-front and are usually charged per user.
 It is easy to predict costs over time, and organizations don’t have to worry about additional hardware investments.
-The downside is that organization may end up spending more money over the course of the system lifecycle.
+The downside is that organizations may end up spending more money over the course of the system lifecycle.

 - On Prem: With on premises solutions, the initial upfront investment cost is large and considered riskier.
 In addition, organizations are required to pay for ongoing maintenance, hardware, and IT personnel costs.